 d) Resolution 44 (Rev. Hammamet, 2016) of this assembly, on bridging the standardization gap between developing1 and developed countries;

 e) Resolution 58 (Rev. Dubai, 2014) of World Telecommunication Development Conference, which resolves to invite Member States to promote and undertake research and development of ICT-accessible equipment, services and software, with emphasis on free and open-source software and affordable equipment and services,

+recognizing

+a) that there has been positive feedback from study groups on the use of open source in ITU-T Recommendations in the implementation of this resolution;

+b) that a number of study groups include work on open source in their mandates;

+c) that there has been no negative feedback with respect to the implementation of this resolution;

+d) that ITU and Linux Foundation are joining forces to launch the OpenWallet Forum,

 resolves